-With that in mind, The University of Rochester Medical Center has launched a series of concerts to add music to the current palette of care for its patients.
-Titled, “The Healing Power of Music,” a series of 33 performances is scheduled to begin Friday, Jan.
+With that in mind, the University of Rochester Medical Center has launched a series of concerts to add music to the current palette of care for its patients.
+“The Healing Power of Music,” is a series of 33 performances is scheduled to begin Friday, Jan.
 25, and will occur on two days per month for the remainder of 2013.

 “Part of our commitment to our patients and families is to do everything possible to make the hospital experience more welcoming for them,” says Jackie Beckerman, director of Patient-and Family-Centered Care and The Strong Commitment.
 “With every new study, we are learning that music has shown to be effective in relieving stress, lowering inflammation and reducing pain.
 Offering music to patients was a logical next step for us and one more tool that we can use to make patients feel better and heal faster,” she said.

 Identifying the right musicians for the task was not difficult.
 URMC was able to draw from a talented group of performers from the University of Rochester’s Eastman School of Music and student musicians from the School of Medicine and Dentistry.
 They come together to perform as the orchestra Sound ExChange.

 Sound Exchange has made a name for itself locally for their community outreach and breaking down barriers between performers and audience.
 Sound ExChange co-founder Emily Wozniak has a special reason for wanting to bring music to patients.
 She said, “Performing for patients is important for me.
 When my own mom was being treated for stage IV cancer, she told me how recordings of my classical music performances had a major impact on her ability to heal.
 She said it gave her the strength to get through painful treatments and long hospital stays.”